tieukhoimai/mia-blog/content/articles/colors-and-data/index.md

 **Diverging colors are designed to be balanced from a central midpoint.** Use these for **ordinal and ratio scales**, especially when there's a meaningful middle value.
 You can also use these to make interval scales.
 Don't use these with categorical data.

-# More about Data Types | Inferential statistics
+# 3. More about Data | Inferential statistics

 Statistical approaches are classified into two types: descriptive statistics and inferential statistics.
 Parametric tests are used to examine quantitative (rather than qualitative) information, whereas non-parametric tests are more typically employed for qualitative, non-numerical data.